getflywheel/local-components/src/components/icons/Icons-README.md

 ## 📝 Todo Improvements

 * remove old svgs when it's confirmed that they're no longer being used (src/svg/*)
-* break-up and componentize IconsStoriesAll
+* break-up and componentize IconsStoriesAll (including helpers like `// filter out non-matching icons`)
 * how to handle larger icons? scale for story? show scale %?
 * show icon dimensions in preview
 * how to manage colors?